-48 24 CFR 960.204(a)(1)
+CFR 960.204(a)(2)

-^{49 24} CFR 960.203(c)(3)
+&lt;sup>49 24 CFR 960.203(d)

-50 24 CFR 960.203(d)
+&lt;sup>50 24 CFR 960.203(d)(1)(i)

-- LMHA will consider all circumstances in admission decisions based on criminal activity - i.
-LMHA will consider rehabilitation or likelihood of rehabilitation.51 - ii.
-LMHA will consider evidence of the Applicant Family's participation in or willingness to participate in social service or other appropriate counseling service programs and the availability of such programs.52 - iii.
-LMHA will make admission decisions with an understanding of the reentry needs of formerly incarcerated individuals and others with criminal histories.53 - iv.
-LMHA will remain cognizant of any possible discriminatory effect that may result from these policies and will not implement any policy that may have any discriminatory effect whatsoever.54 - v.
-LMHA will be as inclusive as possible of individuals with criminal involvement.55 - d.
+- ii.
+LMHA will consider evidence of the Applicant Family's participation in or willingness to participate in social service or other appropriate counseling service programs and the availability of such programs. - iii.
+LMHA will make admission decisions with an understanding of the reentry needs of formerly incarcerated individuals and others with criminal histories. - iv.
+LMHA will remain cognizant of any possible discriminatory effect that may result from these policies and will not implement any policy that may have any discriminatory effect whatsoever. - v.
+LMHA will be as inclusive as possible of individuals with criminal involvement. - d.
 LMHA uses self-certification and/or background checks for verification of all criminal activities - i.
 LMHA will not order a criminal background check for any Applicant unless the Applicant self-certifies to potentially being in one of the prohibited groups listed in section 1. a. - 1.
 With the exception that all adult Family Member applicants are run through the Dru Sjodin Sex Offender Search upon application. - ii.
-LMHA will pay for all criminal background checks performed as a screening mechanism for public housing admission.56 - e.
-If LMHA orders a criminal background check on an Applicant, the following record-keeping policy will apply:57 - i.
+LMHA will pay for all criminal background checks performed as a screening mechanism for public housing admission. - e.
+If LMHA orders a criminal background check on an Applicant, the following record-keeping policy will apply: - i.
 The information obtained will be kept confidential. - ii.
 Only LMHA employees with a job-related need will have access to any criminal background checks. - iii.
 LMHA will destroy all criminal background checks and sex offender registry checks as soon as the purpose of the check has been served. - f.
-Before LMHA denies admission to the public housing program on the basis of a criminal record, LMHA must notify the household of the proposed action to be taken based on the information and must provide the subject of the record and the
+Before LMHA denies admission to the public housing program on the basis of a criminal record, LMHA must notify the household of the proposed action to be taken based on the information and must provide the subject of the record and the Applicant with a copy of the criminal record and an opportunity to dispute the accuracy and relevance of that record.

-51 24 CFR 960.203(d)(1)(i)
+&lt;sup>51 24 CFR 960.203(d)(1)(ii)